TIBCOSoftware/snappydata/docs/programming_guide/building_snappydata_applications_using_spark_api.md

 results1.select("col1", "col2", "col3"). show()
 ```

 The optional BUCKETS attribute specifies the number of partitions or buckets to use.
-In SnappyStore, when data migrates between nodes (say if the cluster is expanded) a bucket is the smallest unit that can be moved around.
+In Snappy Store, when data migrates between nodes (say if the cluster is expanded) a bucket is the smallest unit that can be moved around.
 For more details about the properties ('props1' map in above example) and `createTable` API refer to the documentation for [row and column tables](#tables-in-snappydata).

 ## Create Row Tables using API, Update the Contents of Row Table